-The electric chair is still available in 8 States: Alabama, Arkansas, Florida, Kentucky, Oklahoma, South Carolina, Tennessee, and Virginia.
-The gas chamber is still available in 5 States: Arizona, California, Missouri, Oklahoma ((as of 17 April 2015, nitrogen gas chamber would be employed if either lethal injection drugs are unavailable or if lethal injection is deemed unconstitutional), and Wyoming.
-The firing squad is available in 3 States: Mississippi, Oklahoma and Utah.
-Hanging is available in 3 States: Delaware, New Hampshire and Washington.
+The electric chair is still available in 9 States: Alabama, Arkansas, Florida, Kentucky, Mississippi, Oklahoma (electrocution is authorized if lethal injection is held to be unconstitutional and nitrogen gas is not allowed), South Carolina, Tennessee (also if both lethal injection is found unconstitutional and lethal injection drugs are not available), and Virginia.
+The Supreme Courts of Georgia and Nebraska have declared the electric chair unconstitutional, but the capital laws have not been updated.
+The gas chamber is still available in 5 States: Arizona, California, Oklahoma (as of 17 April 2015, nitrogen gas chamber would be employed if either lethal injection drugs are unavailable or if lethal injection is deemed unconstitutional), Missouri and Wyoming (also if lethal injection is ever held to be unconstitutional).
+The firing squad is available in 3 States: Mississippi (reintrodotta il 3 maggio 2016 e utilizzabile nel caso l’iniezione letale diventi o troppo costosa o impossibile da attuare), Oklahoma (it could be used if none of the previously mentioned methods are allowed) and Utah (in the absence of lethal injection drugs).
+Hanging is available in 3 States: Delaware, New Hampshire (only if lethal injection cannot be given) and Washington.

 The Supreme Court

 As is known, the judges of the Supreme Court are appointed “for life”, and then, because of the very slow replacement of the judges, the guidelines of the Court change very gradually.
-But some sentences in 2015 and the first months of 2016 have shaken the capital systems of individual states.
+But one sentence in 2016 has shaken the capital systems of 3 states.

 On 12 January 2016, the Court declared unconstitutional the capital law of Florida, with repercussions on other two states, Alabama and Delaware, which have very similar laws.
 Addressing the case Hurst v.
 Florida, the Court declared the law unconstitutional to the extent that the judge has more power in the jury deciding a death sentence.
 By an 8-1 vote, the court overturned the death sentence of Timothy Hurst, and simultaneously declared unconstitutional the greatest power that has the judge with respect to the jury in deciding the sentence.
 The vote of the jury in almost all states is tantamount to a death sentence, because the judge has the duty to respect it.
 In three states instead, Florida, Alabama and Delaware, the court is not obliged by law to follow the vote of the jury.